 Learn how to determine your Google Grants eligibility and get started with the program.

-Did you know Google awards nonprofits with $10,000 in free Ads spending each month?
-It’s true, all thanks to a program called Google Ad Grants.
+Did you know Google awards nonprofits with free ad credits to boost their digital presence?
+It’s true, and it’s all thanks to a program called Google Ad Grants.

-With Google Ad Grants, organizations just like yours get a monthly grant of $10,000 to spend on Google Ads.
-When used effectively, this funding can go a long way to boost traffic to your nonprofit website and even increase donations.
+Through this program, any organization that meets the Google Grants eligibility requirements receives a monthly grant of $10,000 to spend on Google Ads.
+When used effectively, this funding can go a long way to boost traffic to your nonprofit website, spread awareness, and increase donations.

-If your nonprofit is looking to get started with Google Grants, the first step is to apply.
-In this post, we’ll walk you through questions you need to ask during the application process to ensure your nonprofit obtains (and maintains!) your Google Ad Grant:
+If your nonprofit wants to get started with Google Grants, the first step is to apply.
+In this post, we’ll walk you through questions you need to ask before applying to ensure your nonprofit obtains (and keeps!) your Google Ad Grant:

 Applying for a Google Ad Grant doesn’t have to be complicated.
-Just follow our guide, and you’ll be on your way to your new Google Ad Grants account in no time!
-Stick around until the end, and you’ll also receive some targeted tips for making the most of your account.
+Just follow our guide, and you’ll be on your way to your new Google Ad Grants account!

 Get a free consultation with Getting Attention to determine your Google Grant eligibility.